8dcc/browser-homepage/README.md

 For example `file:///home/user/Documents/startpage/index.html`.
 Yes, you need to use the `file:///` thing in every platform.

 ## Search engines
+Type the keyword in the search bar followed by space.
+Depending on your settings you should see an icon or a text indicating what search engine you are using.
+This is the list of available keywords:

 Keyword       | Search engine
 --------------|-----------------------
 <kbd>d</kbd>  | `https://www.duckduckgo.com/?q=`